phankanp/Project-2---Soccer-League-Organizer/README.md

 # Steps

+A tool to help a soccer league create teams, assign players to them fairly and then print out team rosters.
+Applied knowledge of arrays, sorting, the Java Collections Framework, and data structures.

 Teams can have a maximum of 11 players each.

 - As an organizer, I should be presented with a menu item that allows me to create a new team, so that I can build the season.